 Dave Cook and Wayne Poole, co-founders of Schoolhouse, both told stories and sang.
 Poole told a story about a doctor in Durham who cleverly taught a bunch of boys a lesson about not wasting food that involved watermelons and a giant needle.
 Cook played guitar and sang a folk song about the Eno called, “Long Time Ago Days.”
 “Kind of a ghastly song,” he said.
 The song had been collected by Margaret Nygard, who had been instrumental in preserving the land and founding the Association for the Preservation of Eno River Valley in 1966.

 Camp counselor Maddy Rossie told a fairy tale story about a bear who was sent to deliver gifts to the king.
 On his journey, the bear stopped to give the gifts to other people, so the king imprisoned him for failing his mission.
 But in the end, the bear was rescued by the grateful people to whom he had given the gifts.

-Christian told a story of how he was helped by a kind man, a white, rich man, wearing nice shoes and expensive cologne, when his dog was struck by a car.
+Christian told a story of how he was helped by a kind man, wearing nice shoes and expensive cologne, when his dog was struck by a car.
 And how as he grew up, he had a thirst for learning and knowledge.
 One time, he stole the dictionary, the actual Webster’s Dictionary from the library, because he was so excited to read it.